software2015/nmax/README.md

 # Nmax

 This is gem for getting numbers from standart input stream.
+Rspec is used for testing.

 ## Installation